 Proton-pump inhibitors (PPIs)

 These are prescription medications like Omeprazole, Pantoprazole, Rabeprozole and Lansoprazole.
 These work by reducing the acid produced by the stomach.
 Patients with gastroesophageal reflux disorder may require PPIs for a long duration.

 These include Ranitidine, Cimetidine and Famotidine.
 These agents block the effects of the chemical histamine that helps produce stomach acid.
 Thus these agents reduce the acid production.

 These include Bethanechol and Metoclopramide.
-These agents hasten movement of food via stomach to the intestines and reduce the risk of reflux.
+These agents hasten the movement of food via the stomach to the intestines and reduce the risk of reflux.